15 February 2017

 “Continuing the downward trends in underage drinking is vital.
 It requires a combination of education and strict enforcement on underage sales, and the alcohol industry is committed to ensuring this continues to occur.”

-Alcohol Beverages Australia is the peak industry body created to highlight the positive social, cultural and economic contribution of alcohol beverages in Australia, and promote, explain and defend the legitimate rights of the industry and the nearly 14 million Australians who drink responsibly.
+Alcohol Beverages Australia is the peak industry body created to highlight the positive social, cultural and economic contribution of alcohol beverages in Australia, and promote, explain and defend the legitimate rights of the industry and the 15 million Australians who drink responsibly.